PinNaCode/magiskboot_build/README.md

 6. [CMake][CMake]
 7. [Libc++][Libcxx] (optional, see [this part](#help-my-build-has-failed))

-please ensure you have installed the above softwares before building
+please make sure you have installed the above softwares before building

-there are examples for some popular operating systems/distributions:
+here are some examples for popular operating systems/distributions:

 <details><summary>Linux</summary>